We’ve all seen the movie (only around fifty million times during his last trip).

 Here’s the real kicker.
 Our pilots experience the exact same emotional responses on the road.
 The chill sets in between you, and two icy hearts can produce no heat for a thaw.

 Before you know what gut punched you, you find yourselves existing in detached monotony.
 Even when you are together, the distance is tangible.
 You plod through the daily expectations, each secretly looking forward to the next trip.
 Each dreading the next homecoming.
 Alone.
 Depressed.
 Wondering if love ever actually existed between you at all.

-It’s a recipe for infidelity and divorce.
+It’s a recipe for infidelity and/or divorce.
 Your marriage hits the ground and explodes into a ball of flames before you even realize that you were falling.

 Ladies (and gentlemen), life is not a Nicholas Sparks flick.
 Marriage isn’t always a romantic sunset stroll on a Carolina beach.
 Sometimes it’s more like walking barefoot across a bed of broken glass.

 And distance?
 Sometimes distance makes the heart grow distant.

 Here’s the thing.
 Are you listening?
 Because it’s really important.
 You can’t, can’t, can’t hold onto the guilt for the way you feel.
 Guilt will only compound the emotional distance, making it even more difficult to traverse.
 You also can’t, can’t, can’t resent your spouse for the way he or she feels.
 Resentment will only exacerbate the bitterness that eats away at your heart.